 The distinction matters more than most procurement guides suggest:

-Real example: A healthcare network we worked with issued RFIs to 23 vendors for electronic health record systems.
-The RFI revealed that only 7 vendors supported their required HIPAA compliance automation, specific interoperability standards, and had data centers in approved regions.
-This saved them from evaluating 16 unsuitable vendors in a formal RFP, cutting 6 weeks from procurement.
+Real example: A healthcare network issued RFIs to multiple vendors for electronic health record systems.
+The RFI revealed that only a subset of vendors supported their required HIPAA compliance automation, specific interoperability standards, and had data centers in approved regions.
+This saved them from evaluating unsuitable vendors in a formal RFP, streamlining their procurement timeline.

 In technology procurement, RFIs solve a specific problem: the gap between marketing claims and actual capabilities.